 During my childhood, I have observed my father taking some extra time to catch up with the radio every time we had plans to go out to a faraway destination.
 Earlier it appeared to me as one of his daily habits similar to that of checking out the daily news broadcasts.
-But, apparently, I as I grew up I realized he used to wait for the traffic updates of the major roads of our town.
-As a pre-teen, for me, it was a very smart way saving time beforehand.
+But, apparently, as I grew up I realized he used to wait for the traffic updates of the major roads of our town.
+As a pre-teen, for me, it was a very smart way to save time beforehand.

 Curious about it, I asked my father how does it work?
 He explained to me that the radio stations keep a track of local traffic and broadcast it time to time making it convenient for their listeners.
 Amazing for a 12-year boy, isn’t it?